-Saint John Joseph of the Cross was born on the feast of the Assumption in 1654, on the island of Ischia in the kingdom of Naples.
-From his childhood he was a model of virtue, and in his sixteenth year he entered the Franciscan Order of the Strict Observance, or Reform of Saint Peter of Alcantara, at Naples.
-Such was the edification he gave in his Order, that within three years after his profession he was sent to found a monastery in Piedmont.
-He assisted in its construction himself and established there the most perfect silence and monastic fervor.
+Saint John Joseph of the Cross, born on the feast of the Assumption in 1654 on the island of Ischia in the kingdom of Naples, exemplified virtue from an early age.
+At sixteen, he joined the Franciscan Order of the Strict Observance, also known as the Reform of Saint Peter of Alcantara, in Naples.
+His piety and dedication were so profound that, merely three years after taking his vows, he was tasked with establishing a new monastery in Piedmont.
+There, he not only contributed to its physical construction but also instilled a spirit of deep silence and fervor among its inhabitants.

 Love uCATHOLIC?